Himawari Sato

-Himawari Sato (佐藤向日葵, Sato Himawari) better known mononymously by her ring name Himawari (ヒマワリ, Himawari) (often stylized as HIMAWARI) is a Japanese professional wrestler and stage actress signed to Tokyo Joshi Pro-Wrestling (TJPW).
+Himawari Sato (佐藤向日葵, Satō Himawari) better known mononymously by her ring name Himawari (ヒマワリ, Himawari) (often stylized as HIMAWARI) is a Japanese professional wrestler and stage actress signed to Tokyo Joshi Pro-Wrestling (TJPW).
 She is also known for sporadically competing in various promotions from the Japanese independent scene.

 Early life

 Sato graduated from the Theater Department of Kanto International High School in March 2017.
 One month later, she enrolled in the Musical Course in the Department of Stage Expression of Shobi University.
 While still a student, she performed in independent stage performances at small theaters with her university classmates.

 Sato joined the theater company "Kuuhaku Genome", co-founded by playwrights Grim Enomoto and Shion Tsuchiya while she was still a university student, and began working as a member of the company on August 1, 2019.
 She Graduated from Shobi University in March 2020.
 After graduation, she began her career as a stage actor.
 On November 11, 2020, due to the impacts of the COVID-19 pandemic, the "Kuuhaku Genome" company disbanded.
 After that, Sato became a freelancer and continued her work as a stage actor mainly in small theaters.